Has Johnny Depp Gone Vegan?

 Here’s some jaw-dropping data from the USA National Health and Nutrition Examination Survey of 2009–2010:

-- More than 2 in 3 adults are considered to be overweight or obese.
+- More than 2 in 3 adults are considered to be overweight.

 - More than 1 in 3 adults are considered to be obese.